Learn to get the word out with media relations

 - Steal secrets from Silver Anvil winners: What do nationally acclaimed PR writers do that you don’t do?

-Learn to organize press releases that grab reader attention, keep it for the long haul and leave a lasting impression:
+Learn to organize case studies, content marketing posts, news releases — even crisis management pieces — that grab reader attention, keep it for the long haul and leave a lasting impression:

-- Choose a structure that increases readership, engagement and sharing.
+- Choose a structure that increases readership, engagement and sharing, according to more than 20 years of research.
 (The one you’re using now is probably doing the opposite.)

 - Steal a trick from The New York Times: Trade in your bloated fact pack for snappy synthesis leads.
 They work for everything from social media to thought leadership.